List of top 25 albums for 2013 in Australia

 Pink's album The Truth About Love was the most popular album for Australian music buyers for the second year in a row.
 Pink is the first artist to achieve this feat.
-In addition to that achievement, Pink has now had an album placed at number one or two in the ARIA End of Year Albums Chart for six out of the past seven years.
+With The Truth About Love, Pink had had an album placed in the top two of the ARIA End of Year Albums Chart for six out of the past seven years.